10 Brain Health Principles

-After looking at nearly 100,000 brain scans on patients from 111 countries, we know that when physicians don’t look at how the brain functions, they guess at what is wrong, and that can hurt their patients.
+After looking at over 150,000 brain scans on patients from 120 countries, we know that when physicians don’t look at how the brain functions, they guess at what is wrong, and that can hurt their patients.
 Without imaging, physicians miss important causes of trouble, such as brain injuries, toxic exposure, and infections.
 People end up misdiagnosed and on the wrong treatments.

 2. Your brain is soft, about the consistency of soft butter, and your skull is really hard with many sharp bony ridges.

 Brain injuries can ruin your life, but few people know it because very few mental health professionals ever look at the brain.

 3. The brain is the most complicated organ in the universe.

 Even though your brain is only 2% of your body’s weight, it uses 20-30% of the calories you consume and 20% of your blood flow.
 It is the most expensive real estate in your body.

 4. When your brain works right, you work right; and when your brain is troubled you are much more likely to have trouble in your life.

 With a healthy brain, you are happier, physically healthier (because you make better decisions), wealthier (also because you make better decisions) and more successful.
 When your brain is unhealthy, for whatever reason (brain injuries, drug abuse, obesity, sleep apnea, etc.), you will be sadder, sicker, poorer and less successful.

 This includes how you think, how you feel, how you act and how well you get along with other people.
 Your brain is the organ of intelligence, character, personality and every single decision you make.

 6. If you knew a train was going to hit you, you should get out of the way.